 In most cases, however, consent is implied from a person’s actions, such as rolling up a sleeve to receive a flu vaccine.
 This type of consent is generally effective, though the law may be less ready to accept that consent was present if the procedure poses a substantial risk to the individual.

 Consent must be freely given.
-A person should not be pressured by a health professional into deciding on a particular course of treatment.
+A person should not be pressured by a health professional or anyone else into deciding on a particular course of treatment.

 The principles that people may not be given health care treatment without their consent, and they are entitled to adequate information to make an informed choice, apply to competent adults (that is, to people over 18 who are able to understand their condition and the options for treatment).